Above Innsbruck , © Tirol Werbung / Jörg Koopmann

 8 · Achensee Lake Cruises

 Paddlesteamers have been cruising Lake Achensee, the largest lake in Tirol, since 1887.
-In the year 2015, the two steamships named “MS Tirol” and “Stadt Innsbruck” are accessible to all.
-A special delight is an evening cruise with music and the rock faces illuminated.
+The two steamships, named “MS Tirol” and “Stadt Innsbruck”, are accessible to all.
+A special delight is an evening cruise with music and the rock faces bathed in the soft light of the setting sun.
 Those wanting to burn up some extra energy can embark on the popular Handcyle Loop around the lake.

 Paddlesteamers have been cruising Lake Achensee, the largest lake in Tirol, since 1887.
-In the year 2015, the two steamships named “MS Tirol” and…
+The two steamships, named “MS Tirol” and “Stadt Innsbruck”,…

 Read moreShow less